Skip to main content

 These exceptions require the system to be specifically designed and validated for the medical or safety purpose.

-How to audit: Review any AI system that analyses human faces, voices, or body language.
-If the system infers emotional states, even as a secondary feature, and is deployed in a workplace or educational context, it is likely prohibited unless the medical or safety exception applies.
-Attention analytics, engagement scoring, and sentiment analysis applied to employees or students all warrant scrutiny.
+How to audit: Pull up every AI system that reads human faces, voices, or body language.
+If it infers emotional states, even as a side feature, and it runs in a workplace or a classroom, treat it as prohibited unless the medical or safety exception genuinely applies.
+Attention analytics, engagement scoring, and sentiment analysis aimed at employees or students all belong on the watch list.

 7. Biometric Categorisation on Sensitive Attributes